chancejs/chancejs/docs/person/birthday.md

 => Fri Nov 26 1469 09:17:13 GMT-0500 (EST)
 ```

 Can specify maxAge and/or minAge.
-This will return a date which yields to an age beteween the given range.
-Attention on limits: the full day of birthdays are considered to be part of the allowed range (from the first milisecond of the minimun date to the last second of the maximun date).
+This will return a date which yields to an age between the given range.
+Attention on limits: the full day of birthdays are considered to be part of the allowed range (from the first millisecond of the minimum date to the last second of the maximum date).

 ```js
 chance.birthday({minAge: 18, maxAge: 21});